Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/local_iteration_series/testing_with_artificial_conditions.md

 :::important

-[Clumsy](#clumsy-on-windows) and [Network Link Conditioner](#network-link-conditioner-on-osx) are introducing changes on OS level, thus all the instances of the game that we open on our local machine would run under the same network conditions.
+[Clumsy](#clumsy-on-windows), [Network Link Conditioner](#network-link-conditioner-mac-os) and [dummynet](#dummynet-dnctl-and-pftcl-mac-os) are introducing changes on OS level, thus all the instances of the game that we open on our local machine would run under the same network conditions.

 QA teams run playtests with multiple people, each with their own system-wide conditioning settings settings.
 We can imitate this workflow locally by setting different per-peer network conditions.
 This approach is not as reflective of reality as good QA tests on different machines, but it allows us to test these more peculiar scenarios locally.